ksu-cs-textbooks/cc210/content/10-exceptions/06-java/03-try-catch/_index.md

 For this example, place this starter code in `Try.java`, open to the left, and modify it to catch and handle the following exceptions by printing the given error messages:

-* FileNotFoundException - print "Error: File Not Found!"
 * NumberFormatException - print "Error: Input Does Not Match Expected Format!"
 * NoSuchElementException - print "Error: Too Few Inputs Provided!"
 * ArithmeticException - print "Error: Divide by Zero!"

 Any other exceptions can be ignored.
 Don't forget to add import statements at the top of the file for each type of exception we need to catch!

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}